refinedev/refine/documentation/docs/tutorial/1-getting-started/0-intro.md

 <UIConditional is="antd">

-Now that you have selected **Ant Design** as your UI framework, let's get started!
+Now that you have selected the **Ant Design** option as your UI preference, let's get started!

 </UIConditional>

 <UIConditional is="chakra-ui">

-Now that you have selected **Chakra UI** as your UI framework, let's get started!
+Now that you have selected the **Chakra UI** option as your UI preference, let's get started!

 </UIConditional>

 <UIConditional is="headless">

-Now that you have selected **headless UI** as your UI framework, let's get started!
+Now that you have selected the **headless** option as your UI preference, let's get started!

 </UIConditional>

 <UIConditional is="mantine">

-Now that you have selected **Mantine** as your UI framework, let's get started!
+Now that you have selected the **Mantine** option as your UI preference, let's get started!

 </UIConditional>

 <UIConditional is="mui">

-Now that you have selected **Material UI** as your UI framework, let's get started!
+Now that you have selected the **Material UI** option as your UI preference, let's get started!

 </UIConditional>